marco-carvalho/machu-picchu-ticket-availability/README.md

 ## Automation

-The workflow runs at minute 17 of every hour and can also be triggered manually from GitHub Actions.
+The workflow is scheduled at minute 17 of every hour and can also be triggered manually from GitHub Actions.
+This avoids the start of the hour, when GitHub documents that scheduled workflows are more likely to be delayed or dropped.
 When `index.json` changes, the workflow commits and pushes the updated history to the default branch.

+See the GitHub documentation for [scheduled workflow limitations](https://docs.github.com/en/actions/reference/workflows-and-actions/events-that-trigger-workflows#schedule).